Portland Trail Blazers: Paul Allen ownership

+In 1988, Microsoft co-founder and Vulcan Inc. chairman Paul Allen purchased the Trail Blazers.

 In 1988, Microsoft co-founder Paul Allen purchased the Blazers for $70 million.
 At the time of the purchase, Allen, then 35, became the youngest team owner in the Big Four professional sports.
 His first season as owner was one marked by turmoil, as conflicts erupted over who should start at several positions.
 Both Vandeweghe and Johnson suffered injuries; they were replaced in the starting lineup by Jerome Kersey and Kevin Duckworth.
 Several players, most notably Drexler, were accused of undermining Schuler.
 The team went 25–22 to open the 1988–89 season, and Schuler was fired.
 He was replaced on an interim basis with assistant coach Rick Adelman, and Vandeweghe was traded to the New York Knicks.
 Under Adelman, the team went 14–21 to finish the season, and barely qualified for the playoffs.
 That off-season, the team traded Sam Bowie (who had returned to the team to end the season) to the New Jersey Nets for forward Buck Williams, and Adelman was given the coaching job on a non-interim basis.